BarbaraCristinaNunes/symfony-tdd/README.md

 - No room can be booked for more than 4 hours <b>OK</b>
 - Check if they can afford the rent for the room <b>OK</b>
 - Room can only be booked if no other User has already booked it in this time (this is the most difficult condition) <b>OK</b>

+## Edge cases

+What is somebody needs all their credit to pay for a rental?
+What if somebody enters an end date to start before the start date <b>OK</b>
+What is the dates of 2 bookings match exactly.
+What if somebody gives a negative number to addCredit (nice to have, see below)